AI | Artificial Intelligence

 Grading Scheme: Letter Grade

-Prerequisite: Junior standing or above.
+Prerequisite: Junior standing or above, or instructor permission.

 ESI 4610 Introduction to Data Analytics 3 Credits